Home / Blogs & Insights / How to Start an Online Casino in 2026

 • Cashback: 10–15% on losses is one of the most effective retention tools.
 It works across all player types and spending levels.

 • VIP programme: the top 5% of players generate 60–80% of all online casino revenue.
-As a result, building a multi-tier VIP structure with personalised rewards is essential for long-term profitability.
+Building a multi-tier VIP structure with personalised rewards is therefore essential for long-term profitability.

 • Slot tournaments: weekly leaderboards with prize pools of $5,000–$50,000 generate urgency and organic social sharing.